I just bought a little bitcoin. Should you?

 Bitcoin is a digital currency created in 2009 that can be thought of as cash for the internet.
 It is the most popular of the digital currencies also known as cryptocurrencies.
 Cryptocurrency uses cryptography as security for transactions and to control the creation of additional currency.
 Unlike conventional paper currency issued by governments, bitcoin has a limited supply that will not exceed 21 million bitcoins, at least in our lifetime.
 This scarcity is one component to create value.
-This Khan Academy video describes the technology of the currency.

 Why has bitcoin become such a big deal?

 According to Coindesk.com, one bitcoin could be purchased for about $13.41 at the end of 2012.
 As of Oct.
 2, 2017, a bitcoin was worth $4,348, which is actually below its high of just over $5,000 this year.
 It began the year worth about $968.
 The value of all bitcoin currently in circulation is just over $73 billion.
 To put it in perspective, that’s more than the value of General Motors.
 Other cryptocurrencies such as ethereum, which has a value of over $28 billion, have also become popular.

 Though there are several ways to purchase bitcoin, the simplest may be downloading software called a bitcoin wallet to your smartphone or through a web-based product such as Coinbase, which says it has served 10.6 million customers.
 Reuben Bramanathan, product counsel at Coinbase, says you sign up for an account on the web or by downloading a smartphone app.
 You then link your account to your bank account or credit card, and you are set to buy.

 What are the costs?